 As Murphy’s law would have it, the majority of issues with water boilers occur during winter.
 This is actually due to the water boiler having been inactive for so long: when it’s forced back to life, considerable pressure is put on it to perform, which can result in issues and the need to repair the boiler.

 While there are some boiler issues that can be quickly addressed, others require the help of a qualified professional.
-Remember, it’s always good to seek help from a professional if you are having any doubts about the nature of the issue and make sure that from the start you’re boiler is installed correctly.
+Remember, it’s always good to seek help from a professional gas engineer if you are having any doubts about the nature of the issue and make sure that from the start you’re boiler is installed correctly.

 Dripping and Leaking